pas-audio-server/pas-core/README.md

 pas is not <a href="https://www.hackerposse.com/~rozzin/journal/whole-home-pulseaudio.html">this</a> which, well, I have no idea what this does.

-These and others send digital data to remote digital devices. pas sits next to a rack of amplifiers.
+These and others send digital data to remote digital devices.

+**Apparently there is a high end market which pas has the potential to disrupt**

+We've come across music servers costing $5000 and more which provide less functionality than pas.
+Of course they presumably have much better DACs but pas doesn't provide the DAC.
+You do.
+This could get interesting.

+In any case, we are redefining pas as a general purpose multi-stream digital and analog audio server - with a DAC, it's analog.
+Without a DAC, it's digital.

 ## Who is Perry?